denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-ink alongside the magnetic signals, but this vitiates major competitive advantages of magnetic recording sheet material, e.g., ease in correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc.[65]
+ink alongside the magnetic signals, but this vitiates major competitive advantages of magnetic recording sheet material, e.g., ease in correction, economy in reuse, simplicity of equipment, compactness of recorded data, etc.[^46]

-@tae:The magnetic reader consisted of two hinged plates (Fig 4.5).
+The magnetic reader consisted of two hinged plates [Figure 5].
 Youngquist and Hanes proposed to fill its covers with a transparent liquid that would host “visible, weakly ferromagnetic crystals.”
-When sandwiched between the plates, a piece of magnetic tape incited the crystal medium, which would in turn reveal the signal’s “visibl[e] outline.”[66]
+When sandwiched between the plates, a piece of magnetic tape incited the crystal medium, which would in turn reveal the signal’s “visibl[e] outline.”[^47]

-[fig4.5]

-@tx:  I have yet to find an account of a magnetic reader in use.
-The problem they were designed to solve remained: Tape and paper were  fundamentally incompatible media.
+!["Magnetic recording tape is often criticized because the recorded signals are invisible."
+Youngquist and Hanes imagined a device that physically reveals the magnetic inscription.
+Robert Yongquist and Robert Hanes, "Magnetic Reader," Patent US3013206, 1961.](/image/figure-5.jpg)

+Devices like the Magnetic Reader attempted (and failed) to address the fundamental incongruence between paper and tape.
 Data plowed into rows on the wide plains of a broad sheet had to be replanted along the length of a narrow plastic groove.
-To aid in that transformation, the next crop of IBM Magnetic Selectric typewriters added a composer control unit, designed to preserve some of the formatting lost in transition between paper and plastic. .
+To aid in that transformation, the next crop of IBM Magnetic Selectric typewriters added a composer control unit, designed to preserve some of the formatting lost in transition between paper and plastic.
 It could change margin size or justify text in memory.
-The original IBM Composer unit justified text (its chief innovation over the typewriter) by asking the operator to type each line
-twice: “one rough typing to determine what a line would contain, and a second justified typing.”[67]
-After the first typing, an indicator mechanism calculated the variable spacing needed to achieve proper paragraph justification.
+The original IBM Composer unit justified text (its chief innovation over the typewriter) by asking the operator to type each line twice: “one rough typing to determine what a line would contain, and a second justified typing.”[^48] After the first typing, an indicator mechanism calculated the variable spacing needed to achieve proper paragraph justification.
 The formatting and content of each line thus required separate input passes to achieve the desired result in print.

-[tab4.1]

-IBM’s next-generation Magnetic Tape Selectric Composer (MT/SC) build on the success of its predecessors (see Table 4.1 for the evolution of the MT/ST line).
+IBM’s next-generation Magnetic Tape Selectric Composer (MT/SC) build on the success of its predecessors.
 It combined a Selectric keyboard, magnetic tape storage, and  a “composer” format control unit.
-Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the input station printout, which showed both content and control code in red ink, and a second time as the final Composer output printout, which collapsed the layers into the final typeset copy.
+Rather than having the operator type each line twice, the MT/SC system printed the entered text
+twice: once on the input station printout, which showed both content and control code in red ink, and a second time as the final Composer output printout, which collapsed the layers into the final typeset copy.
 Output operators still manually intervened to load paper, change font, and include hyphens.
 The monolithic page unit was thereby further systematically deconstructed into distinct strata of content and formatting.

 Like other devices of its time, the IBM MT/SC suffered from the problem of indiscernible storage.
 Error checking of input using multiple printouts was aided by a control panel consisting of eleven display lights.
-The machine’s manual suggested that the configuration of lights be used to peek at the underlying data structure for verification.[68]
+The machine’s manual suggested that the configuration of lights be used to peek at the underlying data structure for verification.[^49]

 In an attempt to achieve ever greater congruence between visible outputs and data archived on a magnetic medium, IBM briefly explored the idea of storing